 Next, flip the brisket and do the same thing for the second side of the brisket.

-Ignite The Smoker: Before placing the meat in the smoker, you have to ignite it first.
-Here, you should use nut wood chips to get the best smoky flavor.
+Ignite The Smoker: Before placing the brisket, you have to ignite your brisket smoker first.
+Here, you should use Hickory wood chips to get the best smoky flavor.